How the CPF salary ceiling changes affect you

 4. Minimum CPF Monthly payout raised for seniors on CPF Retirement Sum Scheme (RSS)

-The minimum CPF Monthly payout will be raised to $350 from $250 on 1 June 2023.
-This will provide higher payouts for seniors who are currently receiving less than $350 per month.
+The minimum CPF Monthly payout has been raised to S$350 from S$250 on 1 June 2023.
+This will provide higher payouts for seniors who are currently receiving less than S$350 per month.

 Payouts will continue until their CPF savings are depleted.
 Seniors on the RSS can still opt to join CPF LIFE any time before turning age 80 to receive lifelong payouts.

-There is no change if you are already receiving monthly payouts of $350 or more.
+There is no change if you are already receiving monthly payouts of S$350 or more.
 CPF withdrawal rules remain unchanged.

 While the revision will enable these CPF members to keep up with inflation to a certain extent, it also means that their CPF balances will run out faster.